whabol/whabol_sidequest_W4/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+The code still uses the example code written by Dr. Karen Cochrane and David Han.
+However, changes made by Winta Habol used GenAI for helping to code the visual distractor/ obstacles using loops and debugging.

 ---